baniol/express-jwt-auth/README.md

 ###`remindpassword`

+The post data must contain `email` and `url` parameters. `url` should be the domain of your service.
+For example for url set to `http://example.com` a reset password link will be generated and sent to the user: `http://example.com/resetpassword?token=<token_string>`.
 If the payload email is validated sends an email with reset password link.
 Returns: `{"msg":"new_password_sent"}`.
 Requires nodemailer transport settings.

 ##### Errors